 Georgie Webb of the RHS, said, “Due to their conical shape, bras are ideal containers for turning into hanging baskets, and if you sew two together, you have what is best described as a ‘hanging bra-sket’.
 Once filled with compost you can grow salad leaves, herbs, alpine strawberries and even tumbling cherry tomatoes in them; the bigger the bra the more you can grow.
 But the serious message behind the ‘bra-skets’ is that you do not need a lot of space or even a lot of money to start growing your own food – just a bit of imagination.”

-The Royal Horticultural Society (RHS) is put out a call out for donations of any clean unwanted bras, boxer shorts and jockey pants for its summer Grow Your Own campaign.
+The Royal Horticultural Society (RHS) put out a call out for donations of any clean unwanted bras, boxer shorts and jockey pants for its summer Grow Your Own campaign.
 The donated underwear, along with stock contributed by Marks and Spencer, was turned into a fruitful display for the ‘good life’ themed Hampton Court Palace Flower Show, from 7 - 12 July 2009.

 Buy Organic